DSSGxUK/s22_buckinghamshire/README.md

 # Setting up a machine for running all the workflows

 This part will change slightly depending on what operating system you are using.

-@Vanshika - please rewrite directions in backtick bash block (see below)

 ## Windows